 Financial Planning Month

 Financial literacy is a problem in this country.
 Many people are anxious about finances and debt, yet they don’t know the basics around saving, investing and credit scores.
-Fewer than 1 in 5 U.S. adults feel confident about their savings habits.
-That same study also found that only 2 in 5 keep a budget.
+Research from the Milken Institute stated that 57% of Americans are financially literate.
+The report’s conclusion asserted that it “paints a grim picture of financial literacy in the U.S.”

 Financial advertisers are already changing their messaging and approach based on consumer behavior.
 October is another chance to highlight how they can help consumers feel more competent about their finances.